Beta-Blockers vs. Beta-Agonists

 Cardioselectivity

-The more cardioselective beta-blockers, like metoprolol, only target beta-1 adrenergic receptors in the heart, which is ideally what providers desire.
+The more cardioselective beta-blockers, like metoprolol, predominantly target beta-1 adrenergic receptors in the heart, which is ideally what providers desire for cardiac treatment.

-- Beta-1 receptors are mainly located in the heart and smooth muscle.
+- Beta-1 receptors are mainly located in the heart.
 Think “1 heart.”
+(While also present in the kidneys, their cardiac role is most critical here).

-- Beta-2 receptors are located in the lungs.
+- Beta-2 receptors are predominantly located in the lungs and vascular smooth muscle.
 Think “2 lungs.”

-Non-cardioselective beta-blockers, like propranolol, affect both the beta-1 receptors in the heart and smooth muscle as well as the beta-2 receptors in the lungs.
+Non-cardioselective beta-blockers, like propranolol, affect both the beta-1 receptors in the heart as well as the beta-2 receptors in the lungs.
 The provider may not want this outcome, as the beta-blockers should only affect the heart.

 Beta-Blockers Used in Cardiovascular Diseases